Aiven-Labs/kafka-streams-example/README.md

 # Kafka Streams example

+> **Note** At the moment the code in this repository is under active
+> development.
+Things will change.

 ## What this does

 This is an example program written in Java that uses Kafka Streams to filter